 - Uncover hidden costs early and reduce overall project cost

-- Provide a documentation trail of design decisions and trade-offs for future project reference
+- Provide a documentation trail of engineering decisions and trade-offs for future project reference

-Click on the link below for a flow diagram of Windings’ Concurrent Engineering process.
+Click here for a flow diagram of Windings’ Concurrent Engineering process.